 Select Sires in Ohio offers a veterinary internship to undergraduate or graduate students with an interest in food animal medicine.

-Interns assist with physical exams, herd health duties, the collection of blood or semen samples from bulls, and implementation of biosecurity measures.
+Interns assist with physical exams, herd health duties, the collection of blood or semen samples from bulls, and the implementation of biosecurity measures.
 The internship is a minimum of four weeks long and is offered in spring and summer sessions.

 Students receive an hourly wage during the internship, but housing is not provided.

 More Internship Opportunities

 Many other internships are available.
 Some concentrate on particular areas of study and can be of great value if you're interested in pursuing any of these specialties: